Wednesday, July 31, 2019

 at a circus only to realize you are

-about to be made to perform with a
+about to be forced to perform with

-quartet of clowns.
+a quartet of clowns.
 Sure, it’s enter-

 taining, funny even, but it also reads